-I was born in Hammond, Indiana, and grew up across the street from the toxic Little Calumet River.
+I was born in Hammond, Indiana, and grew up across the street from the very toxic Little Calumet River.
 In the mid 1950’s my family moved to Arizona, where I attended Judson, a funky school with both calf roping and polo.
-During the turbulent Civil Rights and Vietnam eras, I received a BA from the University of Arizona, and later, after my daughter Whitney and son Josh were born, I received a BFA from Pacific Lutheran University and an MFA from the University of Puget Sound.
+During the turbulent Civil Rights and Vietnam eras, I received a BA in English and History from the University of Arizona, and later, after my daughter Whitney and son Josh were born, I received a BFA in Ceramics and Painting from Pacific Lutheran University and an MFA in Ceramics from the University of Puget Sound.
 When my children were young I owned and directed Arcadia Montessori School.
 I have taught ceramics and painting in high schools and universities, was a stockbroker with Merrill Lynch, and, a realtor with Russ Lyon Sotheby’s.
 David Keyes and I owned Tacoma Art Pottery.
 Keyes designed pieces and I managed the day to day operations in the studio with 7 - 10 artists reproducing his designs.
 I stained each piece before final firing.
 The pottery was sold in galleries throughout the United States.

 My art has dealt with a personal reaction to the destruction of the natural environment, as experienced growing up in the industrial northeast corner of Indiana, as well as, living in the industrial town of Tacoma, Washington.
 Tacoma’s Commencement Bay was put on the Superfund National Priorities List in 1983 due to widespread contamination of the water.
 Research in the library proved that many of the toxins found in my home town were also in Tacoma’s water.
 I love being outside and hiking, so my immediate surroundings have always affected the art I make.